 1) Tip number one is getting some paint on those walls: Putting a fresh coat of paint on the walls is something you can do without a massive investment.
 A fresh coat not only looks good, but it also makes the home sell new and clean.
 I would look at a modern farmhouse theme that fits with what is typical in your neighborhood.

 2) Tip number two, do it yourself: Much of the work to get your home ready to sell you can do yourself.
-It is always worth it to get a professional stager or hiring a plumbing services company for assistance.
+It is always worth it to contact a professional stager or hire professional plumbers for quality plumbing services.
 I always use a professional stager on my listings, but once you have the punch list, many of the things you can do by yourself, with your family or a close friend who likes DIY projects.
 I recommend you to not do any plumbing or electrical work yourself, if in need of a plumbing work try the emergency plumber orlando expert.

 3) Tip number three is to shop second hand: Head out to a thrift store, consignment shops or spend a few hours on a Saturday morning driving around to yard sales and looking for used furnishing.
 You can often find solidly constructed under desk holster that can be made to look great with a fresh coat of paint.